 The St. Regis Bali Resort – Amenities

 - Pool: Utterly massive lagoon-shaped pool.
-Another with saltwater, swim-up bar, and whirlpools.
+Another with saltwater, a swim-up bar, and whirlpools.
 And a third is for children.

 - Spa: The exquisite Remède Spa features a gorgeous setting, with many rooms (some for couples) and unrivaled treatments.
 Also, plunge pools, steam room, and stuff for children.

 - Fitness Center: Located alongside the spa, the amazing gym is open 24 hours.
 Personal trainers are always available.
 Special yoga room.

 - For Families: Great kids club.
 Children’s pool.
 Amphitheater for live performances of traditional music and dance.

 - Other Facilities: Deli.
 Library.
 Shops, including bank and minimart.
 Medical Clinic.
 Business Center.